Did you know?

 One of the largest threats to the sea butterfly is the changes in its habitat.
 Due to the aragonitic shell of the creature, they are highly susceptible to the PH, or acidity of the water.
 As we know, humans are releasing more and more carbon dioxide and other harmful gasses into the air.
 This forces the ocean to absorb more CO2, which can cause ocean acidification or a change in the acidity of the ecosystem.

-Facts about the Sea Butterfly
+4 More Amazing Facts About Sea Butterfly

-• They are called the ‘sea butterfly’ due to the wing-like lobes that they use to travel through the water.
+1. They are called the ‘sea butterfly’ due to the wing-like lobes that they use to travel through the water.

 FAQs